Hungarian nationality law

 Hungarian nationality law is based on the principles of jus sanguinis.
 Hungarian citizenship can be acquired by descent from a Hungarian parent, or by naturalisation.
 A person born in Hungary to foreign parents does not generally acquire Hungarian citizenship.
 A Hungarian citizen is also a citizen of the European Union.

-The current Hungarian nationality law came into force in 1993.
+The basic principles for the acquisition of Hungarian citizenship are laid down in Article G) of the Fundamental Law, while the detailed rules are laid down in Act LV of 1993 on Hungarian Citizenship (commonly abbreviated as Ápt.).
 By changes made in January 2011, every person who was a Hungarian citizen or a descendant of a person who was a Hungarian citizen before 1920 (only the Kingdom of Hungary, part of the Austro-Hungarian Empire, is eligible) or between 1941 and 1945 and speaks Hungarian may apply to become a Hungarian citizen, even if they do not live in Hungary.

 Dual citizenship is permitted under Hungarian law.

 Citizenship by birth and adoption

 A person acquires Hungarian citizenship at birth if at least one parent is a Hungarian citizen.
 The place of birth is irrelevant.

 Children born in Hungary to foreign parents do not acquire Hungarian citizenship at birth unless they would otherwise be stateless.

 Minor children adopted by Hungarian citizens may apply and would normally be granted Hungarian citizenship.